raspberrypi/noobs/README.md

 ### How to use with the Raspberry Pi Touch Display

 If NOOBS detects you are using the [Raspberry Pi Touch Display](https://www.raspberrypi.org/products/raspberry-pi-touch-display/), it will enable the following functionality:
-- A tap on the touchscreen can activate NOOBS aswell as holding the shift key down.
+- A tap on the touchscreen can activate NOOBS as well as holding the shift key down.
 - A tap on the touchscreen will simulate a mouse click
 - A longpress on the touchscreen will simulate a mouse double-click.